ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 throw_if(32, found?); ;; if yes throw an error
 ```

-This way, we are **being protected from repeated transactions**, which was the role of seqno in ordinary wallets.
+This way, we are **being protected from repeat transactions**, which seqno help ordinary wallets accomplish.

-### Sending transactions
+### Sending Transactions

 After the contract has accepted the external message, a loop starts, in which the `slices` stored in the dictionary are taken.
-These slices store transactions modes and the transactions themselves.
-Sending takes place until the dictionary is empty:
+These slices store transaction modes and the transactions themselves.
+Sending new transactions takes place until the dictionary is empty.

 ```func
 int i = -1; ;; we write -1 because it will be the smallest value among all dictionary keys